If your family has outgrown your home or your circumstances have changed, you may want to consider refinancing your current home loan.

 2. Consolidate multiple debts

 If you're paying off a few debts with high interest rates, like a credit card or personal loan, it may make sense to consolidate them all into your home loan.
-This means the equity in your home is used to secure the additional debt, consolidating multiple loans into one.
-Consolidating debts can help save on interest payments and fees and has the added bonus of being one single loan rather than multiple loans you have to be across.
-Speak to a mortgage broker or financial adviser to determine if this strategy is appropriate for your person circumstances.
+This means the equity in your home is used to secure the additional debt.
+Consolidating debts into one simple loan can help you save on paying multiple interest payments and fees, making it easier to budget and manage your finances.
+More on the benefits of debt consolidation here.
+Speak to a mortgage broker or financial adviser to determine if this strategy is appropriate for your personal circumstances.

 3. Switch between variable and fixed home loan rates

-To get the best of both worlds you may consider splitting your loan when you refinance, paying part variable and part fixed interest rates.
+If you want to get the best of both worlds, you may consider splitting your loan when you refinance, paying part variable and part fixed interest rates.

 When it comes to refinancing there are many options available to you.
+Being aware of all the fees and charges you might have to pay to refinance your loan will help you make an informed decision.
 If you are thinking of refinancing, it’s a good idea to consult your mortgage broker, accountant or financial adviser before making any concrete plans.